Carrow Road

-Carrow Road is an association football stadium located in Norwich, Norfolk, England, and is the home of EFL Championship side Norwich City.
-The stadium is located toward the east of the city, near Norwich railway station and the River Wensum.
+Carrow Road is a football stadium in Norwich, Norfolk, England, and is the home of EFL Championship club Norwich City.
+The stadium is east of the city, near Norwich railway station and the River Wensum.

-Norwich City FC originally played at Newmarket Road before moving to The Nest.
+Norwich City originally played at Newmarket Road before moving to The Nest.
 When The Nest was deemed inadequate for the size of crowds it was attracting, the Carrow Road ground, named after the road on which it is located, was purpose-built by Norwich City in just 82 days and opened on 31 August 1935.

 The stadium has been altered and upgraded several times during its history, notably following a fire that destroyed the old City Stand in 1984.
 Having once accommodated standing supporters, the ground has been all-seater since 1992.
 The ground's current capacity is 27,359.
 The stadium's record attendance since becoming an all-seater ground is 27,137, set during a Premier League match versus Newcastle United on 2 April 2016.
 In the days when fans could stand on terraces, Carrow Road saw a crowd of 43,984 when hosting Leicester City for an FA Cup match in 1963.

 Carrow Road has also hosted under-21 international football and a number of concerts, including performances by Elton John and George Michael.
 The Carrow Road site includes catering facilities and a Holiday Inn hotel offering rooms with views of the pitch.

 History

 Background

-Norwich City F.C. played at Newmarket Road from 1902 to 1908, with a record attendance of 10,366 in 1908.
+Norwich City played at Newmarket Road from 1902 to 1908, with a record attendance of 10,366 in 1908.
 Following a dispute over the conditions of renting Newmarket Road, the club moved to a new home in 1908, a converted disused chalk pit in Rosary Road, Norwich.
 The new ground became known as The Nest, named for Norwich City's nickname, "The Canaries".

 By the 1930s, the ground capacity was proving insufficient for the growing crowds: The Nest's largest crowd was 25,037 in the 1934–35 FA Cup.
 The physical limitations of the site of The Nest meant that expansion was not possible, and there were safety problems with the existing structures.
 The club began looking for alternative accommodation in 1926, their hand forced finally when one corner of the pitch subsided up to 30 feet after old chalk workings collapsed.
-An attempt to patch up the problem with railway sleepers and soil failed to impress The Football Association (FA), who wrote to the club on 15 May 1935, saying The Nest "was no longer suitable for large crowds and measures must be taken".
+An attempt to patch up the problem with railway sleepers and soil did not satisfy The Football Association (FA), who wrote to the club on 15 May 1935, saying The Nest "was no longer suitable for large crowds and measures must be taken".

 The club's dilemma was acute: the FA no longer approved of large crowds at The Nest, but the new season was just weeks away.
 About half a mile south of The Nest, they found a new site, the Boulton Paul Sports Ground in Carrow Road, which belonged to J. & J. Colman.